-Jalebi is a popular Indian dessert in the shape of a spiral that is produced from flour primarily combined with some chickpea flour and yogurt (even though adding yogurt is not absolutely essential).
+Jalebi is a popular Indian dessert in the shape of a spiral that is produced from flour primarily combined with some chickpea flour and yogurt (even though adding yogurt is not essential).
 After being deep-fried and sugar syrup-dipped, the batter is fermented.

 It is regarded as the pinnacle of the numerous delicious Indian sweets around the world.
 Everyone in your family will adore these delicious funnel cake-style fried spirals that are drenched in a sweet syrupy sauce.